Global Payments • UX Enhancement • Leadership • Prototype

 Confusion meant Drop-offs

-The screen advanced only after a user tapped, with no indicators that more steps would follow.
-This made customers believe the interaction was complete after the first screen, causing them to walk away before leaving a tip or signature.
+The screen advanced only after a user tapped, with no indicators that more steps would follow, causing customers to believe the interaction was complete after the first screen.

 Researched leading restaurant POS platforms to benchmark UX patterns, pricing structures, and feature gaps.